Living costs in retirement

 Debt

-If you are in debt, you should consider the impact any debt has to your retirement planning.
+If you are in debt, you should consider the impact any debt has to your retirement plan.
+Debt collectors can go after any money you take out of your pension.

 Using your pension to pay off debts

-If you're looking to use your pension to pay off your debts it's important to make sure you've still got enough money to live on in retirement.
+If you want to use your pension to pay off debts, make sure you've got enough money left for retirement.
 The money you have left after tax might not be enough.

-It's worthwhile looking at other possible options to pay off your debt which can be found on the Government website.
+It's worthwhile looking at other possible options to pay off your debt.
+You can find more information on the Government website.

 More information